Day Trip Destinations

 A ride on the Zillertal Railway is a fun experience for the whole family.
 For example, chugging down the valley on the nostalgic steam train, enjoying a glass of champagne in the crystal wagon, or even taking the helm of the steam train (hobby engine drivers).

-NEW - "Children's Carriage" on the Zillertalbahn steam train:
+NOTE - "Children's Carriage" on the Zillertalbahn steam train:

 The new "children's carriage" will be part of every scheduled steam train!
 A kid's kingdom - with games, painting and snuggle corner!